WebAssembly/spec/spectec/test-prose/TEST.md

 Elem_ok
 - the table segment (ELEM rt expr* elemmode) is valid with the reference type rt if:
-  - For all expr in expr*,
+  - For all expr in expr*:
     - the expression expr is valid with rt.
     - expr is constant.
   - elemmode is valid with rt.